-Upon completion of the Career Mobility program admission criteria, applicants must submit documented proof of criteria completion to the Nursing Department.
+Applicants must submit documented proof of criteria completion to the Nursing Department.
 After evaluation of criteria, applicants will be notified that their names have been placed on the waiting list for the Career Mobility program or of any deficiencies in meeting criteria.
 Applicants must follow the curriculum listed in the current catalog regardless of when coursework at Calhoun was begun.